 Compucorp 122E with top part of case removed

-The machine has a compliment of 10 memory registers, ranging from 0 through 9.
+The machine has complement of ten memory registers, identified using the digits 0 through 9.
 A number on the display can be stored directly into a memory register by pressing the [STn] key, followed by a single digit on the numeric keyboard indicating which register should receive the value.
 The [EXCHn] key exchanges the content of the selected memory register with the content of the display.
 The content of any memory register may be recalled by pressing the [RCLn] key followed by the memory register number.
 The [+n] key adds the number in the display to the specified memory register without affecting the number in the display.
 Memory registers 7, 8 and 9 are used for some of the summing functions the machine has, accumulating things such as item counts, sums, and sums of squares of lists of numbers entered into the machine.
 The memory registers are volatile, meaning that the content of memories is not retained when the machine is powered off.

 The "I/O LOGIC" Circuit Board

 Mechanically, the Compucorp 122E is of the same structural design as the other machines in the 100-series.
 All of the 100-series calculators are based on the same chassis, sharing the same power supply, display subassembly, card cage, keyboard assembly, and cabinet base.
 The only real differences between the various 100-series machines are the content of the read-only memory (ROM) chips that contain the microcode for the particular model, the population of keys on the keyboard, the openings in the upper half of the cabinet for keyboard keys, and lastly, badging.